kevinmcaleer/kevsrobots.com/web/gear/index.md

 ---

-[^1]: These are Amazon Affiliate links, I get a small kick back for each link you click, but it costs you nothing extra.
+[^1]: Some of these are Amazon Affiliate links, I get a small kick back for the Amazon links you click, but it costs you nothing extra.